You have questions, we have answers...

 Do you carry commercial-level Mexican auto insurance on your tour vehicles? +

 - YES, we maintain commercial-level Mexican auto insurance that will cover your medical treatment in case of a car accident in Mexico.
 Most other US-based tour operators don't carry commercial-level insurance in Mexico (see FAQ below), leaving you personally exposed.
-We maintain premium commercial auto insurance on our US-plated tour vehicles through HDI Seguros, Mexico's top-rated insurance company (HDI is a subsidiary of GE - General Electric).
-Our Mexican insurance broker (and sister company), Discover Baja Travel Club, has been insuring Americans traveling to Mexico for over 25-years.
+While we take every reasonable precaution to ensure that we'll never get into an accident in the first place (we've never had a accident in our years of tour service), accidents can happen, so we maintain the highest level of premium commercial auto insurance coverage on our US-plated tour vehicles through HDI Seguros, Mexico's top-rated insurance company (HDI is a subsidiary of GE - General Electric).
+Our Mexican insurance broker (and sister company), Discover Baja Travel Club, has been insuring Americans traveling to Mexico for over 26-years.
 Beware that many Mexican-based tour companies don't carry or maintain commercial-level auto insurance (unfortunately, this is not well regulated in Baja California).

 Isn't all Mexican auto insurance insurance the same?
 What's the difference between a "tourist policy" and commercial-level auto insurance? +